Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 ###  PermGen
 - The JVM keeps track of loaded class metadata in the PermGen.
 Additionally, the JVM stores all the static content in this memory section.
 This includes all the static methods, primitive variables, and references to the static objects.
 - Furthermore, it contains data about bytecode, names, and JIT information.
 Before Java 7, the String Pool was also part of this memory.
-The disadvantages of the fixed pool size are listed in our write-up.
+The disadvantages of the fixed pool size are listed below.
 - The default maximum memory size for 32-bit JVM is 64 MB and 82 MB for the 64-bit version.

 - However, we can change the default size with the JVM options: